run-ai/docs/docs/admin/authentication/users.md

 ## Users table

-The Users table can be found under **Tools & Settings** in the Run:ai platform.
+The Users table can be found under **Access** in the Run:ai platform.

 The users table provides a list of all the users in the platform.
 You can manage local users and manage user permissions (access rules) for both local and SSO users.